MadeByMike/compare-lists/README.md

 http://madebymike.github.io/compare-lists/

-Note: The GitHub files uses inline web workers so that it will work on the local file system.
+Note: The GitHub files use inline web workers so that it will work on the local file system.